 Not on the ocean, although he may as well have been, but in life, though being the main character in a Paul Thomas Anderson movie might lead you to expect a dose of upheaval for a main character such as he.
 When The Master was announced, it quickly became known as the Scientology movie, not because the organisation had funded it but because Anderson's fans were anticipating him taking the lid off L. Ron Hubbard's little enterprise once they heard the plot.
 Essentially, Philip Seymour Hoffman was essaying the role of a Hubbardesque cult leader and charlatan who takes Freddie under his wing for purposes best known to himself.

 But as Hoffman was forced to repeat about a billion times, he didn't think it was a film about Scientology, so which was it?
 Certainly his Lancaster Dodd character bore many resemblances to the real life Hubbard, but as Anderson would have it his main influence had not been dianetics or some brainwashing moneymaking scam based around convincing its customers of the truth about some pulp sci-fi paperback plots to empower them as he very well could have built his movie around.
-Indeed, if he had he might have won a better reputation for the work than it had: his diehard adherents wouldn't hear a word against him, but the casual viewer found The Master very tough going no matter how excellent the acting was from the leads, including Amy Adams as Dodd's business-minded wife.
+Indeed, if he had he might have won a better reputation for the work than it received: his diehard adherents wouldn't hear a word against him, but the casual viewer found The Master very tough going no matter how excellent the acting was from the leads, including Amy Adams as Dodd's business-minded wife.

 So although we barely saw Freddie in combat, it was really the long shadow of the Second World War which informed his tale, and how he became a problem for society once all the horrors he had witnessed took up residency in his mind, causing him to drink to excess with all the personal mishaps which accompanied that.
 The manner in which that society coped with his mental illness was to pretty much ignore him and let him get on with things until he was impossible to reject, then move him along if he didn't do so of his own accord, which makes him easy pickings for manipulators such as Dodd.
 The question we have to ask is whether Dodd is actually doing him any good, or if he's exploiting a vulnerable man for his own power trip, the source of much anguish for Freddie, and more self-satisfaction for his new pal.